Dawn Fraser

-Dawn Fraser (born 4 September 1937) is an Australian freestyle champion swimmer, eight-time olympic medallist, a 15-year world record holder in the 100-metre freestyle, and former politician.
-Controversial, yet the winner of countless honours, she has enjoyed national prominence and sparked national pride in Australia.
-She is one of only four swimmers to have won the same Olympic individual event three times – in her case the women's 100-metre freestyle.
+Dawn Fraser (born 4 September 1937) is an Australian freestyle champion swimmer, eight-time Olympic medalist, a 15-year world record holder in the 100-metre freestyle, and a former politician.
+The winner of countless honours, she has enjoyed national prominence and controversy and sparked national pride in Australia.
+She is one of only four swimmers to have won the same Olympic individual event three times—in her case, the women's 100-metre freestyle.

 Early life

 Fraser was born in the Sydney suburb of Balmain, New South Wales, in 1937 into a poor working-class family, the youngest of eight children.
 Her father, Kenneth Fraser, was from Embo, Scotland.
 She was spotted at the early age of 14 by Sydney coach Harry Gallagher swimming at the local harbourside baths.